Sambucus mexicana blue elderberry

 A native plant on campus and at Jasper Ridge Biological Preserve, blue elderberry can easily be located in wild places and roadsides when in flower, or later when the ¼-inch blue-black berries appear.
 They come in rich clusters and have a white bloom.
 The compound leaves are quite characteristic, being about 8 inches long, arranged in pairs, and with about seven toothed leaflets each.

 An elderberry tree stands in the northwest corner of Lasuen Street and Roth Way.
 A heavy-trunked ancient, much deteriorated, sits in a thicket of Catalina cherry west of the Mausoleum at the edge of the path (map pin).
 Others are nearby.
-See the vigorously sprouting stump of a former large four-trunked specimen in the wooded area opposite Lasuen Street from Lathrop Library, just behind the palms opposite the north corner of the library (map pin).
 Young shrubs are in the large elevated garden at Packard Children’s Hospital.
+An old large four-trunked specimen in the ear of the Oval near Lathrop Library was finally removed around 2020, after years of decline (map pin).
 A specimen reported just to the south of 3181 Alpine Road by Dorothy Regnery in 1989 was then about 9 feet around, 20 feet tall, and a candidate for the National Register of Big Trees maintained by American Forests of Washington, D.C.

 The quantities of berries that can be collected in the neighborhood are edible when fresh and also readily processed into jelly.
 The large flower clusters can be scraped off for use, after shaking out the insects, as an alternative to vanilla.
 Elderberry wine is made from S. canadensis in the Eastern United States while a variety of S. nigra is the basis of the internationally known Sambuca liqueur.
 (The name Sambucus nigra subsp. caerulea has been used for blue elderberry, but is currently considered misapplied.)